Get gig alerts, new releases, and other news.

 Whenever I haven’t had my core notions challenged or learned anything new for a while, I start feeling less satisfied and more off-balanced.
 Mental and emotional issues surface, and my eating typically goes at least a little wonky, too.
 I may feel depressed or hopeless.
 When those stretches of stagnation hit, it’s time to break out the box cutters.

-She Moves Intuitively
+She Moves Intuitively by Michelle Cowan

 She moves intuitively.
 I just wrote a song with that title while envisioning the woman inside me who moves according to the tides within herself.
 And that takes her to exactly where she needs to be.
 Yes, I certainly want to be her.